developer-zebra/developer-zebra-site/src/stagenow/5-1/Profiles/zerotouch/index.md

 ### Using Zero Touch Wizard

+> `IMPORTANT:` **The Zero Touch Wizard does NOT prevent the Android Setup Wizard** from running on the device when first booted.

 **NOTE**: To create a single Profile that can be used to stage multiple devices with different settings, [enable Dynamic Staging](../../dynamicstaging/#usingdynamicstaging).

 1. From the StageNow Home screen, **click "Create new Profile"** to bring up the Wizards list.<br>